Your Ultimate Guide: What to Pack for Canada Trip

 Key Takeaways

-• ✓ Canada's vastness means weather can vary drastically by region and season.
+• ✓ Canada's vastness means weather can vary drastically by region and even day.

 How It Works